hashicorp/design-system/website/docs/components/form/text-input/partials/code/component-api.md

   <C.Property @name="<[F].Label>" @type="yielded component">
     A container that yields its content inside the `<label>` element.
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the [`Form::Label`](/components/form/base-elements/) component.
     <br/><br/>
-    Tthe `for` attribute of the label is automatically generated, using the `controlId` value of the control.
+    The `for` attribute of the label is automatically generated, using the `controlId` value of the control.
   </C.Property>
   <C.Property @name="<[F].HelperText>" @type="yielded component">
     A container that yields its content inside the "helper text" block.
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the [`Form::HelperText`](/components/form/base-elements/) component.